webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

   - PowerShell
 ---

-Today I will share some of my findings from playing around with Antimalware scan Interface (AMSI) on PowerShell.
+Today, I will share some of my findings from playing around with Antimalware scan Interface (AMSI) on PowerShell.

 <!--more-->